 With control, squeeze your shoulder blades together to pull your hands farther apart.
 Pause, then slowly reverse the movement to return to the starting position.
 That’s one rep. Do one to two sets of 10 to 15 reps.

 3. No Money

-Try to do at least one set of the no money exercise every day, with or without a wall.
+Try to do at least one set of the no money exercise every day.
+You can do it with or without a wall.
 Gradually work up to 20 or more reps per set—without sacrificing good form.
-See how to do it below.

 Check Your SilverSneakers Eligibility Instantly